This Step: Get a Learner Permit

-- Level One Learner’s Permit―Teens older than 16 years old but younger than 18 years old
+- Level One Learner’s Permit―Teens 16 to 17 years old

 - Temporary Instruction Permit―Applicants 18 years old and older

 A) Ace a Few DMV Practice Tests

-Take multiple online practice permit tests before you head to a Delaware DMV office to take your written test.
+Take multiple online practice permit tests before you head to a Delaware Division of Motor Vehicles office to take your written test.
 Sample test questions cover the DE traffic laws and road signs you’ll find on the actual DMV exam.
 Be sure you also review the Delaware Driver Manual.

 B) Gather the Appropriate Documents and License Fees